solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

 1. Return to your CLI command prompt window.

 2. The first query we will perform is to retrieve all digital twins based on the storeroom model we created earlier in the lab.
-To initiate this query using the CLI, use the following command (replace ADT_INSTANCE_NAME with your Azure Digital Twins instance name):
+To initiate this query using the CLI, use the following command (replace RESOURCE_GROUP_NAME with the name of the lab resource group and ADT_INSTANCE_NAME with your Azure Digital Twins instance name):

     ```Bash
-    az dt twin query -n ADT_INSTANCE_NAME -q "select * from digitaltwins where IS_OF_MODEL('dtmi:com:contoso:storeroom;1')"
+    az dt twin query -g RESOURCE_GROUP_NAME -n ADT_INSTANCE_NAME -q "select * from digitaltwins where IS_OF_MODEL('dtmi:com:contoso:storeroom;1')"
     ```

 3. This query then returns the details of all the storeroom digital twins defined by the environment.